Sign in →

 Ordering Guidance

-Targeted testing (also called site-specific or known variant testing) is available for variants identified in this gene.
+Targeted testing for familial variants (also called site-specific or known variants testing) is available for the NOTCH3 gene.
 See FMTT / Familial Variant, Targeted Testing, Varies.
+To obtain more information about this testing option, call 800-533-1710.

 Shipping Instructions